coelhotv/ai-agent-squad/README.md

 ### Step 2: Update Dependencies

-Add the following line to your `requirements.txt` file.
-This is required for LangGraph's SQLite checkpointer.
+Ensure the `requirements.txt` file includes the package for SQLite support.
+This is required for LangGraph's checkpointer.

 ```

-langgraph[sqlite]
+langgraph-checkpoint-sqlite

 ```

+**Note:** We initially used `langgraph[sqlite]`, but this was found to cause dependency resolution issues.
+The correct and stable package is `langgraph-checkpoint-sqlite`.